adosar/aidsorb/docs/source/index.rst

       Enable users to predict from the command line.

-   .. grid-item-card:: 2️⃣ Add pretrained models
+   .. grid-item-card:: 2️⃣ Add more pretrained models
       :text-align: center

       Enable users to fine-tune models trained on large data.